Google’s Top Three Ranking Factors; what are they, and how will they impact search results?

 Your business objective and vision has to clearly come through in the on-line content.
 Unless goals are defined and reflected in your on-line content marketing strategy, there won’t be enough impact on your end users.
 The reason for your business to exist on-line needs to be in alignment with what your potential customers want.
 Why should someone buy from you?

-For example, if you are delivering high quality products at affordable prices…there could be many others doing the same.
+If you are delivering high quality products at affordable prices…there could be many others doing the same.
 If you narrow down and focus on highlighting your business USP, such as, lowest prices, or fastest delivery time, or hassle-free return, customized products at unbelievable prices, whatever it is that is applicable to your business, and the factors that differentiate you from your competitor, that needs to come through clearly from your content.

 A content audit if you may, to review what is shared about your business/products & services on your website and other sources on the internet, will help in addressing and revealing what your content is communicating.
 You may want to use the web Analytics reports, user surveys, and feedback from internal and external stakeholders to get inputs and data.